-This report is made solely to the charity's trustees, as a body, in accordance with Part 4 of the Charities (Accounts and Reports) Regulations 2008.
-Our audit work has been undertaken so that we might state to the charity's trustees those matters we are required to state to them in an Auditors' Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and its trustees, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the charity's Trustee in accordance with Part 4 of the Charities (Accounts and Reports) Regulations 2008.
+Our audit work has been undertaken so that we might state to the charity's Trustee those matters we are required to state to them in an Auditors' Report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and its Trustee, for our audit work, for this report, or for the opinions we have formed.